goutamthakur/gitlearning/Readme.txt

-git learning is the project for me to work on my git and github knowledge.
+git learning2 is the project for me to work on my git and github knowledge.